chipzoller/hugo-clarity/exampleSite/content/post/bundle/index.md

 ---
-title: 'An example of a Hugo page bundle'
+title: 'Using Hugo page bundles'
 description: 'Page bundles are an optional way to organize content within Hugo.'
 date: '2022-03-24'
 aliases: